 Willy C. Tsai, M.D., is a native of Taiwan but has been in the US since he was seven years old.
 He is married and has one son.
 Dr. Tsai completed his Nephrology fellowship at Johns Hopkins University.
 He completed both his residency and medical degree at the University of Maryland and did his undergraduate degree at Johns Hopkins University.
 Dr. Tsai, his wife, and child reside in Greenville.

 William Brian Ward, M.D., grew up in Anderson, SC.
 He attended USC and the Medical University of South Carolina, and returned to the upstate after his internal medicine residency and nephrology fellowship at MUSC in Charleston.
-Dr. Ward and wife Susan have two children: daughter Lindsay and son Rader.
-They live near Mauldin.
+Dr. Ward and his family live near Mauldin.

 Jordan Crosby joined Carolina Nephrology in March 2016.
 Previously, she worked as a nephrology physician assistant in Charleston, SC, where she specialized in chronic kidney disease and acute renal failure.